Catacombs of Jajce: Location

 The underground complex is located on the south-western part of the Walled city of Jajce, in the town's quarter just below the plateau between the Medvjed-kula and the church Church of Saint Mary and its belltower of Saint Luke.
 Other important religious buildings and facilities were built on the location throughout the history, such as Franciscan friary, a graveyard, and a separate tower for their defence.
 At first this zone of the town was outside the town's ramparts, but walls encompassed it after second and third phase in fortification's upgrade during the 15th century.

 History

-The first reference to Jajce in written sources dates back to 1396, when Hrvoje Vukčić Hrvatinić is mentioned as the count of Jajce (conte di Jajcze), and under whom the town underwent considerable political and cultural development, at the turn of the 14th and 15th centuries.